almx/SystemUrlFilter/README.md

 Technical Background
 --------------

-When a system call with an HTTP or HTTPS URL is made, for example from an application or even via Start->Run, the application for handling the URL is found in the registry.
+When a system call with a URL is made, for example from an application or even via Start->Run, the application for handling the URL is found in the registry.
 Where depends on the browser you have installed.
 For example, for Firefox, the executable call is found in this key:

 HKEY_CLASSES_ROOT\FirefoxURL\shell\open\command